 Day view: With the Day view, you can start and stop the online timer as you work on client projects.
 In addition to creating a new time entry, you can add notes about the task or project.
 It even allows you to manually enter either the start and end times or the total number of hours per task.

 Week view: Aside from providing an overview of what you worked on during a week, it lets you manually input the hours spent on projects for several days at once.
-However, the “Track time via duration” setting should be enabled by your system administration to allow manual edits when the time sheet is in Week view.
+However, the “Track time via duration” setting should be enabled by your system administrator to allow manual edits when the timesheet is in Week view.

 With Harvest’s expense tracking, you can easily submit expenses that you incurred on behalf of the company and/or while working on client tasks and projects.
 Marking expenses as billable also lets you add it to customer invoices for billing.

 If you’re using Harvest’s mobile apps, you can use your device’s camera to take a snapshot of your receipt, attach the image to your expense claim, and then submit it electronically.
 For web app users, you’ll need to separately scan the receipt, upload the scanned document (either in PNG, GIF, PDF, JPG, or JPEG file formats), and add it to the expense claim.

 For those who choose to activate Harvest’s weekly time sheet approval setting, note that the submission deadlines are the same for both time sheets and expense claims.
 As of this writing, Harvest doesn’t have an option that allows you to submit these separately.

 Harvest has a module that lets you create cost and timeline estimates for projects and send these to clients.
 If you’re a Pro subscriber, you can attach files—like product photos, examples of previous work, and the job’s terms and conditions—to your estimates.